 Get rich quick aka “Hammering”

-The idea of “Hammering” also known as get rich at all cost and a quest for material things has taken over and influenced our children and youth.
+The idea of “Hammering” also known as getting rich at all cost and a quest for material things has taken over and influenced our children and youth.
 Perhaps you have heard the phrase “fake it till you make it” amongst other pressure to make lots of money quickly with minimal effort.

 All these affect the way that a child sees the role of honest and hard work.
 Additionally, if a child sees his parents celebrate the person who makes money no matter the source, they will start to believe this is the right path.
 Children need to hear that there is no easy path and that there is no replacement for diligence and hard work to truly be successful.